-Europe needs to stop emitting f-gases far before the middle of the century, in an effort meet the 2050 climate objectives of the European Union, said Bente Tranholm Schwarz, Deputy Head of Unit for DG Clima, European Commission (EC).
+Europe needs to stop emitting f-gases far before the middle of the century, in an effort to meet the 2050 climate objectives of the European Union, said Bente Tranholm Schwarz, Deputy Head of Unit for DG Clima, European Commission (EC).

 Tranholm Schwarz made these remarks as part of the EU F-Gas Policy Panel at the ATMOsphere Europe conference, which took place online September 29-29.
 ATMOsphere Europe was organized by ATMOsphere (formerly shecco), publisher of this website.